piskvorky/gensim/docs/src/tut3.rst

 To delve into more details, you can browse through the :doc:`API documentation <apiref>`, see the :doc:`Wikipedia experiments <wiki>` or perhaps check out :doc:`distributed computing <distributed>` in `gensim`.

-Please remember that gensim is an experimental package, aimed at the NLP research community.
-This means that:
+Gensim is a fairly mature package that has been used successfully by many individuals and companies, both for rapid prototyping and in production.
+That doesn't mean it's perfect though:

-* there certainly are parts that could be implemented more efficiently (in C, for example), and there may also be bugs in the code
+* there are parts that could be implemented more efficiently (in C, for example), or make better use of parallelism (multiple machines cores)
+* new algorithms are published all the time; help gensim keep up by `discussing them <http://groups.google.com/group/gensim>`_ and `contributing code <https://github.com/piskvorky/gensim/wiki/Developer-page>`_
-* your **feedback is most welcome** and appreciated, be it in code and `idea contributions <https://github.com/piskvorky/gensim/wiki/Ideas-&-Features-proposals>`_, `bug reports <https://github.com/piskvorky/gensim/issues>`_ or just `user stories and general questions <http://groups.google.com/group/gensim/topics>`_.
+* your **feedback is most welcome** and appreciated (and it's not just the code!):
+  `idea contributions <https://github.com/piskvorky/gensim/wiki/Ideas-&-Features-proposals>`_,
+  `bug reports <https://github.com/piskvorky/gensim/issues>`_ or just consider contributing `user stories and general questions <http://groups.google.com/group/gensim/topics>`_.

-Gensim has no ambition to become an all-encompassing production level tool, with robust failure handling and error recoveries.
-Its main goal is to help NLP newcomers try out popular algorithms and to facilitate prototyping of new algorithms for NLP researchers.
+Gensim has no ambition to become an all-encompassing framework, across all NLP (or even Machine Learning) subfields.
+Its mission is to help NLP practicioners try out popular topic modelling algorithms on large datasets easily, and to facilitate prototyping of new algorithms for researchers.